obfusk/apksigcopier/apksigcopier.1.md

 expected as well, *auto* means the presence of a v2 signature is detected automatically, and *yes* means a v2 signature is not expected (and ignored if it does exist).
 Default: *no*.

-## copy, extract

-\--dummy-keystore *file*

-To avoid the overhead of generating a new dummy keystore every time, you can generate it once using **gen-dummy** and re-use it by passing it to this option.

-\--use-zip [no|auto|yes]

-Whether to use the external zip(1) command to copy the metadata to the output APK (after signing it with the dummy key): *no* means the pure-Python implementation is used, *auto* means the external command is used when it is available, and *yes* means the external command is used (and its absence is considered an error).
-Default: *no*.

-The pure-Python implementation is less tested, but is the only implementation that supports APKs generated using *zipflinger*.

-## gen-dummy

-\--keysize *integer*

-Size of the dummy signing key to generate.
-Default: 4096.

 # EXAMPLES